dmagnant/Windows-Config/README.md

 How-to-use:

 I created python files for each mode that, when executed, update settings accordingly.
-I also created batch files on my desktop for each mode (use EXAMPLE.bat as reference).
+I also created batch files on my desktop for each mode (use EXAMPLE.bat in RESOURCES folder as reference).
-Then, simply by double-clicking the apporpriate batch file, I my PC is optimized for that mode.
+Then, simply by double-clicking the apporpriate batch file, my PC is optimized for that mode.